Discover more from Spark

 Putting it simply, executive presence comes from how you talk, think, act, and look.

 Map it.
 Look at the spectrum of executive presence below.
-Think of a person who you’ve encountered in your career who might sit well at each end of the spectrum.
+Think of a person who you’ve encountered in your career who might sit well at each end.

-What did they do and how did they do it?
+What specifically did they do and how did they do it?
 Write both down.

 Where would you place yourself on this spectrum?
 Why?